 During your initial consultation, your doctor will help determine the best shape and size of silicone implant to achieve the results you desire.
 Before and after photos are especially helpful during this stage.
 Additionally, your doctor will gather information about your medical history, allergies to medications, and any previous surgeries.

-We see patients in Charlotte, Gastonia, Shelby, Denver, Cornelius and Hickory, and offer services in a variety of languages.
+We see patients in Charlotte, Gastonia, Shelby, Denver, Huntersville and Hickory, and other surrounding cities, and offer services in a variety of languages.
 Remember that no question or concern is too trivial for our doctors, so do not hesitate to be completely honest and open during your consultation.

 Surgery is performed under general anesthesia or twilight sedation in the comfort of our AAAASF-certified outpatient facilities.
 Facial implant surgery typically takes from 1 to 3 hours, depending on whether or not the patient is undergoing additional procedures simultaneously.